emmastrand/EmmaStrand_Notebook/_posts/2022-02-17-Holobiont-Integration-16S-Mothur-Pipeline.md

 Output reference file we will use moving forward: `silva.bacteria/silva.v4.fasta`.

-#### Align our sequences to the new reference database we've created
+### Align our sequences to the new reference database we've created

+### align.sh script with HoloInt prefix

 Make a script to align sequences to the reference file we just created.